SenseLogic/PENDOWN/README.md

 ## Getting Started

-Install the Pendown installation files in a local folder on your computer, and open the "sample.html" file with a plain text editor like Geany or Notepad++.
+Install the Pendown installation files in a local folder on your computer.

+Open the "sample.html" file with a plain text editor like Geany or Notepad++.

+It contains the list of available Pendown tags which replace HTML tags.

-You will see that all its text is written using Pendown tags, which are automatically converted on-the-fly when the HTML file is opened.
+They are automatically converted to HTML tags by the web browser when the file is opened.

 ```html
 <meta charset="utf8"/>